 Performer Nancy Adams, whom had previously appeared in Robin Hood (1973) singing "Love", recorded a demo for Sammy Fain's "Someone's Waiting for You" which was not used in the final film.
 The recording is believed to have been lost.

-The song "Someone's Waiting for You" was originally entitled "The Need to Be Loved" with lyrics by Paul Francis Webster as opposed to Sammy Fain.
-Two demo recordings of the song exist, one featuring Webster and another with Jennifer Paz, and are to be released as part of a collection of unused songs entitled "The Lost Chords."
+The song "Someone's Waiting for You" was originally entitled "The Need to Be Loved" with lyrics by Paul Francis Webster as opposed to Carol Connors and Ayn Robbins.
+Two demo recordings of the song exist, one featuring Webster and another with Jennifer Paz.
+Both were released as part of a collection of unused songs entitled "The Lost Chords."

 The film was originally released in 3 Channel Stereo much like Fantasia in 1940, but however due to major problems with sound equipment, the film was released in some parts of the U.S., Canada, and Mexico in monophonic sound.
 However, when Dolby Stereo dominated almost all sound film production in the 80's, the film was released in stereo once again in 1983.
 The film was still screened in mono sound in some theaters in the Midwest who were unwilling to equip with Dolby Stereo, but in all home video releases it is in true stereo sound.